bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Light Snow
+- Light Snow and Breezy
-- 79% humidity
+- 82% humidity
-- 14 mph wind
+- 13 mph wind
-- 100% cloud cover
+- 91% cloud cover
-- 29 AQI 🟩
+- 30 AQI 🟩
-About 0 inches of snow on the ground
+About 0.1 inches of snow on the ground
-- 0.11 inches of snow in the past 24 hours
+- 0.02 inches of rain and 0.22 inches of snow in the past 24 hours
-- 3.83 inches of snow and 0.29 inches of rain expected in the next 48 hours
+- 3.72 inches of snow and 0.27 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>